Santander UK boosts motor finance redress fund to £461m

 Why the provision has increased

-Santander UK said the higher provision reflects a reassessment of how many car finance claims and PCP claims it expects to receive and how many may ultimately succeed.
+Santander UK said the higher provision reflects a reassessment of how many car finance refund claims and PCP claims it expects to receive and how many may ultimately succeed.
 The bank also factored in the possibility of a broader redress scheme being introduced by the Financial Conduct Authority.

 While the £461 million figure is substantial, Santander said it is intended to ensure customers are treated fairly [2] and that valid complaints linked to mis-sold car finance can be resolved.